Why Use a Trust as an Estate Planning Strategy?

 - If you want to provide your spouse with little or no income produced from a trust, but want your surviving spouse to have control over the corpus of the trust and all undistributed income after her death, then the estate trust may be the most appropriate choice of a trust since the surviving spouse seldom obtains any lifetime income yet has control over the corpus and income upon her death.

-- If you have a relatively modest-sized estate (valued at less than $1 million) and wish to provide a stream of income to your spouse and children, yet leave the remainder of the estate to grandchildren, then a generation-skipping trust may be the most appropriate trust arrangement in terms of accomplishing these objectives.
+- If you have a reasonably sized estate and wish to provide a stream of income to your spouse and children, yet leave the remainder of the estate to grandchildren, then a generation-skipping trust may be the most appropriate trust arrangement in terms of accomplishing these objectives.

-- If you want to give your surviving spouse the option of receiving assets from your estate that your surviving spouse may elect not to receive and prevent the surviving spouse’s estate from estate tax liability, then a “disclaimer trust” may be the most appropriate trust technique, since it still allows the surviving spouse to receive a stream of income from the disclaimed property, yet it avoids inclusion in the surviving spouse’s gross estate (similar to a nonmarital trust).
+- If you want to give your surviving spouse the option of receiving assets from your estate yet not have to pay death taxes on this trust upon his/her death, then a “disclaimer trust” may be the most appropriate trust technique, since it allows a surviving spouse to receive a stream of income and/or corpus from the disclaimed property held in trust while alive, yet it avoids inclusion of trust property in the surviving spouse’s gross estate (similar to a nonmarital trust) upon his/her death.

 The Use of an Irrevocable Income Only Trust in Elder Law and Asset Protection Planning